boudra/moboudra.com/posts/laziness-software-development.md

 It would be great to write software once and be done, but the reality is that most of the time software will need to be modified at some point or another, usually to fix problems or extend it's functionality, and when we do that, we often don't stop to re-evaluate past design decisions or how to evolve the codebase to match new requirements.

-We usually design software when we first write it, and then just tweak it to do the new thing we want it to do, so we end up with fragile code that is essentially a pile of quick fixes, with a lot of complexity baggage and dependencies which might not be needed anymore.
+We usually design software when we first write it, and then just tweak it to do the new thing we want it to do, so we end up with fragile code that is essentially a pile of quick fixes, with a lot of complexity and dependency bagagge which might not be needed anymore.

 Fragile code leads to buggy software that is hard to change, making for a frustrating user experience and slowing down the effectivenes of the people working on the software itself.